 - Sprintax instructions for students

 - Toll-Free Number: 1 (800) 829-1040 (Each time you call the IRS for assistance you should write the date, name, and ID number of the person assisting you.
 Also, phone two to three times to be sure that you get the same information from several different IRS employees.)

 - Virginia: 5205 Leesburg Pike Suite 200, Baileys Crossroads, VA 22041

 - IRS Website

-- Each time you call the IRS for assistance you should write the date, name and ID number of the person assisting you.
+- Each time you call the IRS for the assistance you should write the date, name, and ID number of the person assisting you.
 Also, phone two to three times to be sure that you get the same information from several different IRS employees.